Data-driven stabilization of continuous-time systems with noisy input-output data: Example

-Let $\mathfrak{D} = (u_k,y_k)_{k=1}^{25}$ be the valid data, and set the noise-intensity parameter to $\Theta= 10^{-6} I_2$.
-Based on the formulae in Proposition~\ref{prop:adjoint}, we numerically verify the invertibility of $HH^*$, which implies that Assumption~\ref{assump:surjectivity} is satisfied.
-By solving the LMIs in MATLAB R2025b with YALMIP~\cite{Lofberg2004} and MOSEK~\cite{MOSEK2025}, we find from Theorem~\ref{thm:QS} that the data $\mathfrak{D}$ are informative for quadratic stabilization under the noise class $\Delta_{\Theta}[0,\tau]$.
+By solving the LMIs in MATLAB R2026a with YALMIP~\cite{Lofberg2004} and MOSEK~\cite{MOSEK2026}, we find from Theorem~\ref{thm:QS} that the data $\mathfrak{D}$ are informative for quadratic stabilization under the noise class $\Delta_{\tau,\Theta}$.
 From a feasible solution of the LMIs, we can also compute a stabilizing controller